 Sand Flats Recreation Area

-The Sand Flats Recreation Area (SFRA) near Moab, Utah is a nationally significant public lands treasure at the heart of the Colorado Plateau.
-A high plain of slick rock domes, bowls and fins, it rises in the east to meet the colorful mesas and nearly 13,000 foot peaks of the La Sal Mountains.
+Sand Flats Recreation AreaThe Sand Flats Recreation Area (SFRA) near Moab, Utah is a nationally significant public lands treasure at the heart of the Colorado Plateau.
+A high plain of slickrock domes, bowls and fins, it rises in the east to meet the colorful mesas and nearly 13,000 foot peaks of the La Sal Mountains.

-Sand Flats’ famous Slickrock and Porcupine Rim bike trails and almost 40 miles of jeep trails are world-renowned for their combination of challenge and awesome scenery.
+Fins and Things and Hell's Revenge trails are world-renowned for their combination of challenge and awesome scenery.
 Sand Flats is also popular for camping.
-Over 100,000 visitors enjoy this 9,000 acre recreation area annually.
+Approximately 160,000 visitors enjoy this 9,000 acre recreation area annually.

 SFRA’s mission is to protect the natural features of the area from adverse recreational impacts while providing access to sustainable and enjoyable recreational opportunities.